 Many first-time enrollees for New Jersey Medicare Supplement plans don’t know where to begin with the options available.
 Luckily, the federal government standardizes the coverage, and the benefits included in each plan stay the same regardless of the state, making them easy to research.

 Despite the benefits in each Medicare Supplement Plan remaining equal from state to state, the costs of each plan are subject to wild change.
 You might end up paying more or less for your Medigap coverage depending on the following factors:

 - Where do you live & where did you enroll

 - And more

-Visit our FAQ and learn more about the factors that drive the price of your Medigap coverage.
+Visit our FAQ and learn more about the factors driving your Medigap coverage’s price.

 New Jersey offers a few Medigap plans with low premium payments under $100 on average.
 The prices listed below are for the typical 65-year-old woman but can provide a clear barometer for the general cost of each plan.

 Highest premium per Medigap letter plan in New Jersey

 On the other hand, some New Jersey Medicare Supplement plans require high premium payments for increased benefits.

 The numbers in the chart below simulate the average male near 70.
 As you can see, paying a $300+ premium for the state’s most popular plans is not uncommon.